bigchaindb/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

    This endpoint returns assets only if the transaction they're in are included in a ``VALID`` or ``UNDECIDED`` block on ``bigchain``.

-   :query fields: A comma separated string to expand properties on the transaction object to be returned.
+   :query string fields: A comma separated string to expand properties on the transaction object to be returned.
-   :type fields: string

-   :query operation: One of the three supported operations of a transaction (``GENESIS``, ``CREATE``, ``TRANSFER``).
+   :query string operation: One of the three supported operations of a transaction: ``GENESIS``, ``CREATE``, ``TRANSFER``.
-   :type operation: string

-   :query asset_id: asset ID.
+   :query string asset_id: asset ID.
-   :type asset_id: uuidv4

    **Example request**: